Who Paid the Piper?: Reception

 William and Hilda Baumol wrote that Saunders "generally avoids explicit judgments, seeking to be dispassionate in her account."
 But the Baumols criticised the book for including too much extraneous detail, along with repetition that "gives the reader a sense of wallowing through a dense landscape, looking for the fascinating nuggets of history that are certainly there."
 The Baumols formed the impression, based on the contents of the book, that the CIA had a "surprisingly benign" impact (in contradiction to what Saunders concluded) and that the book suggests "[the CIA's] role in the arts was considerably less damaging than might reasonably have been feared."

 Jeffrey C. Isaac condemned the book, saying it was "shrill" and had a "prosecutorial tone", that its arguments lacked "nuance", that it did not "grapple in a serious way with the ideas that were the chief currency of those it purports to study", and that it did not consider the vital need during the Cold War to secure "liberal values and institutions".

-Josef Joffe attacked Saunders for equating U.S. propaganda efforts with those of the USSR, and for her "strident anti-anti-Communism that refuses to accord the Western cause the moral worth it deserves, considering the wares the totalitarians were hawking."
+Josef Joffe attacked Saunders for equating American propaganda efforts with those of the Soviet Union, and for her "strident anti-anti-Communism that refuses to accord the Western cause the moral worth it deserves, considering the wares the totalitarians were hawking."
 He also faulted the book for having "careless sourcing" and "ad hominem slurs".

-In a review for Studies in Intelligence, former CIA official historian Thomas M. Troy Jr. wrote, "Saunders deserves praise for presenting opposing views" and that she did "a fine job in recounting the intriguing story of how the CIA worked with existing institutions", but added that Who Paid the Piper? "has some major shortcomings" and "contains some silly mistakes and some real gaffes".
+In a review for Studies in Intelligence, the former CIA official historian Thomas M. Troy Jr. wrote, "Saunders deserves praise for presenting opposing views" and that she did "a fine job in recounting the intriguing story of how the CIA worked with existing institutions", but added that Who Paid the Piper? "has some major shortcomings" and "contains some silly mistakes and some real gaffes".
 He stated that she "repeatedly returns to the theme that the CIA injured the cause of intellectual freedom by clandestinely supporting (oh, irony of ironies!) champions of intellectual freedom."
 He added, "despite Saunders's assertions that the CIA undermined intellectual freedom, she does not present any examples of people whose intellectual growth was stunted or impaired because of the Agency's programs".
 He also reproached her for not substantively discussing Soviet propaganda actions during the Cold War so that readers would better understand the CIA's counter-actions.
 Nevertheless, he ended his review by saying he enjoyed her book and highly recommended it.